merlinkv/MegaDuino/README.md

 * Removed extra 5v & 3.3v pins
 * ICSP pins moved to a better position to allow program the Mega 2560 without opening the case.

+10-03-2020 - MegaDuino 2.8

+* Jumpers added to allow selection of signal gain.
+Now it is possible to select between 50 and 200.